Who we are

 In 2020, California enacted Assembly Bill 3074, mandating the creation of an “ember-resistant zone”—referred to as “Zone 0”—within five feet of structures in designated high fire hazard areas.
 This initiative aims to reduce the risk of homes igniting from wind-driven embers during wildfires, a leading cause of multiple-structure fires.

 In response, Governor Gavin Newsom issued Executive Order N-18-25 in February 2025, directing the State Board of Forestry and Fire Protection to expedite the adoption of Zone 0 regulations.
-The goal is to have these regulations in place by the end of 2025.
+The intent is to have these regulations in place by the end of 2025.

 Key Aspects of Zone 0:

-Scope: Zone 0 encompasses the area within five feet of a structure, including courtyards, attached decks and stairs.
+• Scope: Zone 0 encompasses the area within five feet of a structure, including courtyards, attached decks and stairs.

-Applicability: Once finalized, the rules will apply immediately to new constructions - and permitted improvements - in State Responsibility Areas and Local Responsibility Areas with Very High Fire Hazard Severity Zone ratings.
+• Applicability: Once finalized, the rules will apply immediately to new constructions - and permitted improvements - in State Responsibility Areas and Local Responsibility Areas with Very High Fire Hazard Severity Zone ratings.
 Existing structures will have three years to achieve compliance.

 Stakeholders:

-The development of Zone 0 regulations has involved collaboration among certain stakeholders, including CAL FIRE, the California Board of Forestry and Fire Protection, the Office of the State Fire Marshal, local fire agencies, insurance companies, electricity generators, and government/industry funded nonprofits.
+The development of Zone 0 regulations has involved collaboration among certain stakeholders, including CAL FIRE, the California Board of Forestry and Fire Protection, the Office of the State Fire Marshal, local fire agencies, insurance lobbyists, electricity generators, and government/industry funded fire nonprofits.
 This approach was supposed to ensure that the regulations were practical and considered the diverse needs of California’s communities.
 What’s missing from this list?
 Homeowners! and Wildland ecologists!

 Addressing Concerns: